ieiei/ianvei/rust-for-rustaceans/10 CONCURRENCY (AND PARALLELISM).md

 The atomic types are special in that they have defined semantics for what happens when multiple threads try to access them concurrently.
 These types all support (mostly) the same API: load, store, fetch_*, and compare_ exchange.
 In the rest of this section, we’ll look at what those do, how to use them correctly, and what they’re useful for.
 But first, we have to talk about low-level memory operations and memory ordering.

-**Memory Operations**
+***Memory Operations***

 Informally, we often refer to accessing variables as “reading from” or “writing to” memory.
 In reality, a lot of machinery between code uses a variable and the actual CPU instructions that access your memory hardware.
 It’s important to understand that machinery, at least at a high level, in order to understand how concurrent memory accesses behave.

 The compiler decides what instructions to emit when your program reads the value of a variable or assigns a new value to it.
 It is permitted to perform all sorts of transformations and optimizations on your code and may end up reordering your program statements, eliminating operations it deems redundant, or using CPU registers rather than actual memory to store intermediate computations.
 The compiler is subject to a number of restrictions on these transformations, but ultimately only a subset of your variable accesses actually end up as memory access instructions.

 At the CPU level, memory instructions come in two main shapes: loads and stores.
 A load pulls bytes from a location in memory into a CPU register, and a store stores bytes from a CPU register into a location in memory.
 Loads and stores operate on small chunks of memory at a time: usually 8 bytes or less on modern CPUs.
 If a variable access spans more bytes than can be accessed with a single load or store, the compiler automatically turns it into multiple load or store instructions, as appropriate.
 The CPU also has some leeway in how it executes a program’s instructions to make better use of the hardware and improve program performance.
 For example, modern CPUs often execute instructions in parallel, or even out of order, when they don’t have dependencies on each other.
-There are also several layers of caches

-Concurrency (and Parallelism) **177**

-**178** Chapter 10

-between each CPU and your computer’s DRAM, which means that a load of a given memory location may not necessarily see the latest store to that memory location, going by wall-clock time.
+There are also several layers of caches between each CPU and your computer’s DRAM, which means that a load of a given memory location may not necessarily see the latest store to that memory location, going by wall-clock time.

 In most code, the compiler and CPU are permitted to transform the code only in ways that don’t affect the semantics of the resulting program, so these transformations are invisible to the programmer.
 However, in the context of parallel execution, these transformations can have a significant impact on application behavior.
 Therefore, CPUs typically provide multiple different variations of the load and store instructions, each with different guarantees about how the CPU may reorder them and how they may be interleaved with parallel operations on other CPUs.
 Similarly, compilers (or rather, the language the compiler compiles) provide different annotations you can use to force particular execution constraints for some subset of their memory accesses.
 In Rust, those annotations come in the form of the atomic types and their methods, which we’ll spend the rest of this section picking apart.

-**Atomic Types**
+***Atomic Types***

 Rust’s atomic types are so called because they can be accessed atomically— that is, the value of an atomic-type variable is written all at once and will never be written using multiple stores, guaranteeing that a load of that vari- able cannot observe that only some of the bytes composing the value have changed while others have not (yet).
 This is easiest understood by way of contrast with non-atomic types.
 For example, reassigning a new value to a tuple of type (i64, i64) typically requires two CPU store instructions, one for each 8-byte value.
 If one thread were to perform both of those stores, another thread could (if we ignore the borrow checker for a second) read the tuple’s value after the first store but before the second, and thus end up with an inconsistent view of the tuple’s value.
 It would end up reading the new value for the first element and the old value for the second element, a value that was never actually stored by any thread.

 The CPU can atomically access values only of certain sizes, so there are only a few atomic types, all of which live in the atomic module.
 Each atomic type is of one of the sizes the CPU supports atomic access to, with multiple variations for things like whether the value is signed and to differentiate between an atomic usize and a pointer (which is of the same size as usize).
 Furthermore, the atomic types have explicit methods for loading and storing the values they hold, and a handful of more complex methods we’ll get back to later, so that the mapping between the code the programmer writes and the resulting CPU instructions is clearer.
 For example, AtomicI32::load performs a single load of a signed 32-bit value, and AtomicPtr::store per- forms a single store of a pointer-sized (64 bits on a 64-bit platform) value.

-**Memory Ordering**
+***Memory Ordering***

 Most of the methods on the atomic types take an argument of type Ordering, which dictates the memory ordering restrictions the atomic operation is subject to.
 Across different threads, loads and stores of an atomic value may be sequenced by the compiler and CPU only in interleavings that are compatible with the requested memory ordering of each of the atomic operations on that atomic value.
 Over the next few sections, we’ll see some examples of why control over the ordering is important and necessary to get the expected semantics out of the compiler and CPU.